SpaceTeam/STS1_COBC_SW/.github/ISSUE_TEMPLATE/refactoring-request.md

 ---

-### Description [optional if title says it all]
+### Description

-A clear and concise description of what you want to happen.
+A clear and concise description of what you want to happen and why.

-### Reason

-A clear and concise description of why you think it should happen.

 ### To do [optional]

 - [ ] Rename this
 - [ ] Replace that
 - [ ] Move A to B